hitoshi-watase/sercrod/docs/reference/directives/rem.md

 - `*rem` and `n-rem` are aliases; they are treated the same by the renderer.
 - The subtree under `*rem` is not evaluated; it is safe to leave incomplete directives or expressions inside.
-- `*rem` is specifically intended as a Nablla-only comment mechanism, not as a runtime toggle.
+- `*rem` is specifically intended as a Sercrod-only comment mechanism, not as a runtime toggle.
-- For literal output without Nablla expansion, use `*literal` instead.
+- For literal output without Sercrod expansion, use `*literal` instead.
 - For runtime conditions, loops, or structural changes, use `*if`, `*for`, `*each`, and related directives on elements that do not carry `*rem`.